-- Establish some manner of Values Based Spending Plan and tracking system; don’t worry about getting it ‘perfect’, just start (I encourage at least the broad categories of Give, Save, Spend).
+- Establish some manner of Values-Based Spending Plan and tracking system (referral link); don’t worry about getting it ‘perfect’, just start (I encourage at least the broad categories of Give, Save, Spend).

 - Choose spending plan categories that speak to you and help shift your mindset (Instead of “emergency fund” which might stress you out, you might prefer the term “peace of mind fund”; instead of “medical bills” you might use the heading “healthy body”.)